-Outcomes: What are the expected program objectives?
-Assessment Methods/Measures/Tools: How and when was the data collected on whether these objectives were met?
+Outcomes: List the one program objective that was not met.
+Assessment Methods/Measures/Tools: How and when was the data collected on whether this objective was met?
 What students were assessed?
 Performance Goals/Benchmarks: How well should students be able to do on the assessment?
 Assessment Results and Data Interpretations: What does the data show?
 Action Plan: What specific changes will be made based on these assessment results and data interpretations?
 How will you follow-up to measure improvement?
 What, if any, financial or additional resources will be required to achieve your Action Plan?
 The Action Plan should be specific, measureable, attainable, realistic, and timely (SMART).